-Unlike private mediation or negotiation, the court mediation has just the same legal force as the court decision, so just get confused by the word “mediation”.
+In many cases, court mediation is an easier and time-saving solution for both parties.
+Unlike private mediation or negotiation, court mediation has just the same legal force as a court judgment – so don’t get confused by the word “mediation”!

-Keep the proofs, the contract is the most important one
+Keep the proofs, -the contract is the most important one!

-The legal evidence includes the contract, purchase orders, emails, chat records, or even telephone recordings.
+Legal evidence includes the contract, purchase orders, emails, chat records, or even telephone recordings.

-Keep everything documented, this will show your supplier that you are a professional buyer, and they will be at risk if they violate the contract.
+Keep everything documented!
+This will show your supplier that you are a professional buyer, and they will be at risk if they violate the contract.